Zulaas/mfmdp/README.md

     $ kickstart
 ```

-After starting the container, the website can be opened via the following [link](http://m.tld)
+After starting the container, the website can be opened via the following [link](http://localhost)

-The displayed page gives further information about the functionality of the project.